 Massage therapy is a fantastic complementary treatment for migraines, especially if you struggle with the side effects of medication.
 Research shows that massage can effectively manage common headache triggers like stress, anxiety, and poor sleep.
 By calming your nervous system and easing muscle tension, a skilled therapist can help create an environment in your body that is less prone to migraines.
 While it may not be an officially recommended primary treatment, many find that incorporating regular massage therapy can help them feel more in control of their symptoms and reduce their reliance on pain relievers over time.

-Why You Should Talk to Your Doctor
+Why You Should Talk to Your Doctor First

 Before starting any new treatment for migraines, it’s always a good idea to talk to your doctor.
 A proper medical evaluation can help identify the root cause of your headaches and rule out any other underlying conditions.
 Your doctor can offer personalized advice and help you build a well-rounded treatment plan that feels right for you.
 Once you have a diagnosis, you can work with a licensed massage therapist to tailor sessions to your specific needs.
 This collaborative approach ensures you’re getting safe, effective care that supports your overall health goals.

-Common Myths About Massage Therapy
+Debunking Myths About Massage for Migraines

 A common misconception is that you should get a massage at the peak of a migraine attack.
 For some people, this can actually make symptoms worse.
 The pressure and stimulation might feel overwhelming when your senses are already on high alert.
 However, the real power of massage lies in prevention.
 Studies show that consistent massage therapy can reduce the frequency of migraines by lowering stress hormones like cortisol and increasing mood-regulating serotonin.
 By scheduling sessions between attacks, you can proactively manage tension and stress before they have a chance to trigger a migraine.